-In close partnership with the Natural Resources Conservation Service, JCD approaches forestry from a multi-resource benefit perspective.
+In close partnership with the Natural Resources Conservation Service, JCD approaches forestry with a multi-resource benefit perspective.

 Our actions in the forest seek to account for and benefit as many resources as possible, such as source water protection for Front Range water supplies, diverse fish and wildlife habitats, livestock forage, sustainable timber, and recreational opportunities.
 The aesthetic value of forests is also a resource, as evidenced by increasing populations within forested areas (also known as the wildland-urban interface, or WUI).
 These resource values and the hazards posed to them also translate into economic opportunity and liabilities; for example, recreation opportunities contribute to tourism, versus lost property values, degraded water quality, and threats to life and property in the event of an uncharacteristic wildfire.
 Ecology-based forest management can also have a ripple effect throughout local businesses that support the needs of the land management industry (eg forestry and weed management contractors, wood based mills and energy plants).